TotemGuo/TotemGuo.github.io/threads_and_locks.md

 这些语义并没有规定一个多线程程序应该怎样被执行。相反的，它们描述了多线程程序被允许呈现出的一些行为。只生成被允许的行为的任何执行策略都是一个可接受的执行策略。

+## 17.1 Synchronization
+The Java programming language provides multiple mechanisms for communicating between threads.
+The most basic of these methods is synchronization, which is implemented using monitors.
+Each object in Java is associated with a monitor, which a thread can lock or unlock.
+Only one thread at a time may hold a lock on a monitor.
+Any other threads attempting to lock that monitor are blocked until they can obtain a lock on that monitor.
+A thread t may lock a particular monitor multiple times; each unlock reverses the effect of one lock operation.

+The synchronized statement (§14.19) computes a reference to an object; it then attempts to perform a lock action on that object's monitor and does not proceed further until the lock action has successfully completed.
+After the lock action has been performed, the body of the synchronized statement is executed.
+If execution of the body is ever completed, either normally or abruptly, an unlock action is automatically performed on that same monitor.

+A synchronized method (§8.4.3.6) automatically performs a lock action when it is invoked; its body is not executed until the lock action has successfully completed.
+If the method is an instance method, it locks the monitor associated with the instance for which it was invoked (that is, the object that will be known as this during execution of the body of the method).
+If the method is static, it locks the monitor associated with the Class object that represents the class in which the method is defined.
+If execution of the method's body is ever completed, either normally or abruptly, an unlock action is automatically performed on that same monitor.

+The Java programming language neither prevents nor requires detection of deadlock conditions.
+Programs where threads hold (directly or indirectly) locks on multiple objects should use conventional techniques for deadlock avoidance, creating higher-level locking primitives that do not deadlock, if necessary.

+Other mechanisms, such as reads and writes of volatile variables and the use of classes in the java.util.concurrent package, provide alternative ways of synchronization.

+## 17.2  Wait Sets and Notification
+Every object, in addition to having an associated monitor, has an associated wait set.
+A wait set is a set of threads.

+When an object is first created, its wait set is empty.
+Elementary actions that add threads to and remove threads from wait sets are atomic.
+Wait sets are manipulated solely through the methods Object.wait, Object.notify, and Object.notifyAll.

+Wait set manipulations can also be affected by the interruption status of a thread, and by the Thread class's methods dealing with interruption.
+Additionally, the Thread class's methods for sleeping and joining other threads have properties derived from those of wait and notification actions.

+## 17.3 Sleep and Yield
+Thread.sleep causes the currently executing thread to sleep (temporarily cease execution) for the specified duration, subject to the precision and accuracy of system timers and schedulers.
+The thread does not lose ownership of any monitors, and resumption of execution will depend on scheduling and the availability of processors on which to execute the thread.

+It is important to note that neither Thread.sleep nor Thread.yield have any synchronization semantics.
+In particular, the compiler does not have to flush writes cached in registers out to shared memory before a call to Thread.sleep or Thread.yield, nor does the compiler have to reload values cached in registers after a call to Thread.sleep or Thread.yield.

 ## 17.4 Memory Model
 A memory model describes, given a program and an execution trace of that program, whether the execution trace is a legal execution of the program.
 The Java programming language memory model works by examining each read